 How Offerpad Works

-Here’s the process of selling your home to Offerpad:
+Here’s the process of selling your home to Offerpad works:

-- Request an offer: After making a request online, you’ll receive in offer within 24 hours.
+- Request an offer: After making a request online, you’ll receive a preliminary offer within 24 hours — that is, assuming your home qualifies.

-- Have your home inspected: If you accept the offer, an Offerpad representative or a third-party inspector will perform a home inspection to determine if the home needs repairs.
-You can then deduct the costs from your price or pay to have the repairs completed.
+- The on-site inspection: If you accept the offer, an Offerpad representative or a third-party inspector will perform a home inspection to verify the condition of your home and/or uncover any necessary repairs.
+You can then deduct the costs from your price or handle yourself with a licensed contractor (note: all work will need to be approved by Offerpad prior to closing).

-- Fast cash offers: Sellers receive offers within 24 hours.
+- Fast cash offers: Qualifying homes receive offers within 24 hours.

-- Choose your closing date: Sellers can close on their home within just 10 days in some markets.
+- Choose your closing date: Sellers can close on their home within just eight days in some markets.

-- High service fees: Offerpad service fees range from 6-10% with the average service fee being 7.5%.
+- High service fees: Offerpad's service fees range from 6-10%, with the average service fee being 7.5%.

 - Only available in 12 metro areas: As of August 2019, Offerpad only operates in 12 U.S. metro areas.